Ragge-dev/zio-comparison/hello-service/README.md

 ## Next
+As mentioned earlier it can be beneficent to type errors, we use it to great effect already in our code in e.g. the `ResponseConverter` trait in scala-common.
 In order to have a look at how we can solve this, checkout the branch `service-pattern-2`:
 ```bash
 git checkout service-pattern-2
 ```